erfanghorbanee/MyGuideToEthicalHacking/Ethical Hacking/terms/NIST.md

 The CSF is flexible and can be tailored to various types and sizes of organizations, making it a widely adopted tool for improving cybersecurity practices.

+The NIST Cybersecurity Framework is sometimes referred to as IPDRR (Identify, Protect, Detect, Respond, Recover).

 **Note:** For its implementation, NIST relies on COBIT, ISA (or IEC 62443), ISO 27000, and NIST SP 800-53.